ronisab/mult/README.md

     /serverstats: Get the stats of server.<br>
     /stats: Alias command for serverstats.<br>
     /users - Get details about the Bot Users <br>
+    /inspect - Inspect the message and give reply in json format <br>
     </li>
 <br>
     <li>